-This is a comprehensive guide on How to Start a Podcast in Nigeria in 2021.
+This is a comprehensive guide on How to Start a Successful Podcast in Nigeria in 2021.
 It includes the planning of your podcast, the top-quality equipment for your podcast in Nigeria, recording, editing, publishing, and growth.

 Now, let’s start!

 In starting a successful podcast in Nigeria, there are 6 simple steps you need to take.
 These steps are easy and do not require any technical skills.
 The 6 steps are:

 - Planning my Podcast name, topic & aims

 - Planning my Podcast Episode format